 It is important to remember that for federally-mandated drug tests, the use of CBD or “medical marijuana” would not be considered an alternative medical explanation for the positive test result.
 Moreover, as a Schedule I substance, CBD remains illegal at the Federal level.
 While there are some states that permit the sale of CBD, many of these states only permit relatively low levels of THC in the CBD product.

 Employers need to stay informed about the ever-changing landscape of marijuana and its derivatives because situations like this may arise.
 Additionally, employers need to ensure their company’s substance abuse policy language clearly reflects their position on marijuana and the use of CBD products.

-Read an article featuring an interview with Dr. Barry Sample, Senior Director of Science and Technology, Quest Diagnostics, about CBD oil.
+Read an article in Consumer Reports featuring an interview with Dr. Barry Sample, Senior Director of Science and Technology, Quest Diagnostics, about CBD oil.